Get Approved for up to $35,000 in 3 minutes

 Scotiabank

-When it comes to e-transfers with Scotiabank, they are included with your bank account.
-There are different e-transfer limits depending on what your daily transaction limit ison your bank account.
+E-transfers with Scotiabank are included in your bank account.
+There are different e-transfer limits depending on the daily transaction limit in your bank account.
 If the amount that you have listed isn't enough, then you can call in and request to have the limit increased.

 Scotiabank allows you to schedule transfers for up to 60 days in advance, as well as the requesting money feature.
 You can also receive your funds faster with the auto deposit feature.